 If you choose the right keywords, your LinkedIn profile will appear in searches of your prospective hirer.
 But do not use too many keywords, as they may have the reverse effect on your LinkedIn profile.

-Check the most impressive LinkedIn profiles of 2017 to understand how it’s done.
+Check the most impressive LinkedIn profiles to understand how it’s done.

 Power Up with Multimedia